Look, a squirrel

-Far worse than hyper-speak for me is dealing with and coping with the “Six Million Dollar Man” syndrome (this is what I call it to best describe what’s happening in my brain).
+Far worse than hyper-speak for me is dealing with and coping with the “Six Million Dollar Man” syndrome (this is what’s happening in my brain).

 If you are my age then you remember this show that was quite popular in the late 70’s.

 The main character, Steve Austin, an astronaut, is horribly maimed in a space accident.
 In a nutshell, the government rebuilds him with robotic limbs which in turn gives him superman like powers.

 One of these powers is the ability to run fast.

 For some reason, the shows producers thought it would be a cool effect to show him running in slow motion when in reality he was running at lightening speed.
 I know, it doesn’t make sense but hey, it was the 1970’s.